csc-training/csc-env-eff/_slides/08_datamigration_io.md

     - Listed in a purge list, e.g. `/scratch/purge_lists/project_2001234/path_summary.txt`
     - *[LCleaner](https://docs.csc.fi/support/tutorials/clean-up-data/#using-lcleaner-to-check-which-files-will-be-automatically-removed)* tool can help you discover which of your files have been targeted for automatic removal
 - **Best practice tips**
-  - Don't save everything automatically, use compression if it reduces file size
+  - Don't save everything automatically
   - Use *[LUE](https://docs.csc.fi/support/tutorials/lue/)* tool to analyze your disk usage
-    - Avoid `du`, `find -size` (heavy on file system)
+    - Avoid `du` and `find -size`, these commands are heavy on the file system
   - Move important data not in current use to Allas

 # Cleaning and backing up data (2/3)